Outdatedcandy92/PicoDucky/Journal.md

 After switching to a smaller LDO I feel like there is too much free space on the board, I'm contemplating switch back to the SOT-23 package for the LDO.

 ### Time Spent: 2 Hours

+# Sometime in June

+I recieved my board!! and phew it worked first try, everything worked, nothing was shorted, it looked beautiful with ENIG.

+For testing out the firmware on it I went and used https://www.picokeys.com/pico-fido/ and installed it on my picoducky and then checked it on webauthn.io